Prioritizing Workplace Mental Health Beyond the Pandemic

 Which airport is best, how do I get to Napa, and where do I stay?

-The Napa Valley is located 70 miles north of the city of San Francisco, but easily accessible for visitors arriving to the San Francisco (SFO) and Oakland (OAK) airports, as well as the Santa Rosa (STS) and Sacramento (SMF) airports.
+The Archer Hotel Napa is located 60 miles north of the city of San Francisco, but easily accessible for visitors arriving to the San Francisco (SFO) and Oakland (OAK) airports, as well as the Santa Rosa (STS) and Sacramento (SMF) airports.
 To get to the forum, we suggest renting a car, booking a shuttle service, or using a rideshare app such as Lyft or Uber.
-We recommend Evans Airport Shuttle (cash only) which operates out of both San Francisco and Oakland.
-Note that the forum hotel, and most hotels in the area, provide free shuttle services within the Napa Valley for use during your stay.

 Can I bring a guest?

-You may apply to register a guest, but we cannot guarantee that space will be available.
+You may request to register a guest, but we cannot guarantee that space will be available.
 We will maintain a waitlist up until the day of the event and will release tickets as they become available.
-We limit the number of attendees per organization to two.

 Is there press or photography at the event?